-The Airport has pledged all of the Net Revenues of the Airport to repay the following obligations when due, in order of priority, (1) the San Francisco International Airport Second Series Revenue Bonds and Revenue Refunding Bonds (collectively, Senior Bonds) issued and to be issued under the Airport Commission's Resolution No. 91-0210 adopted on December 3, 1991 (as amended and supplemented, the "1991 Master Bond Resolution"), and amounts due with respect to the letters of credit supporting the Senior Bonds to the extent provided in the 1991 Master Bond Resolution, (2) the San Francisco International Airport Subordinate Commercial Paper Notes and any other obligations (Subordinate Bonds) issued and to be issued under the Airport Commission's Resolution No. 97-0146 adopted on May 20, 1997 (as amended and supplemented, the "1997 Note Resolution") and amounts due to reimburse drawings under the letters of credit supporting the Commercial Paper Notes, and (3) remaining amounts due to reimburse drawings under the letters of credit securing the Senior Bonds.
+The Airport has pledged all of the Net Revenues of the Airport to repay the following obligations when due, in order of priority, (1) the San Francisco International Airport Second Series Revenue Bonds and Revenue Refunding Bonds (collectively, Senior Bonds) issued and to be issued under the Airport Commission's Trust Indenture, and amounts due with respect to the letters of credit supporting the Senior Bonds to the extent provided in the Trust Indenture, (2) the San Francisco International Airport Subordinate Commercial Paper Notes and any other obligations (Subordinate Bonds) issued and to be issued under the Airport Commission's Resolution No. 97-0146 adopted on May 20, 1997 (as amended and supplemented, the "1997 Note Resolution") and amounts due to reimburse drawings under the letters of credit supporting the Commercial Paper Notes, and (3) remaining amounts due to reimburse drawings under the letters of credit securing the Senior Bonds.
 The Senior Bonds and Commercial Paper Notes are issued to finance capital projects at the Airport (including the funding of reserves) and to refund previously issued Senior Bonds and Commercial Paper Notes.
 The pledges of Net Revenues described above are in force so long as the secured obligations are outstanding.
-As of June 30, 2024, the final maturities of the obligations secured by the Net Revenues are Senior Bonds that mature in fiscal year 2057-58.
+As of June 30, 2025, the final maturities of the obligations secured by the Net Revenues are Senior Bonds that mature in fiscal year 2057-58.

-Net Revenues are defined in the 1991 Master Bond Resolution and the 1997 Note Resolution as Revenues less Operation and Maintenance Expenses.
+Net Revenues are defined in the Trust Indenture and the 1997 Note Resolution as Revenues less Operation and Maintenance Expenses.
 Revenues are defined to include all revenues earned by the Airport with respect to the Airport, as determined in accordance with GAAP.
 Revenues do not include:

-- (a) Investment income from monies in (i) the Construction Fund, (ii) the Debt Service Fund which constitute capitalized interest, or (iii) the Reserve Fund if and to the extent there is any deficiency therein; - (b) Interest income on, and any profit realized from, the investment of the proceeds of any Special Facility Bonds (as defined in the 1991 Master Bond Resolution); - (c) Special Facility Revenues (as defined in the 1991 Master Bond Resolution) and any income realized from the investment thereof unless designated as Revenues by the Airport; - (d) Any passenger facility or similar charge levied by or on behalf of the Airport unless designated as Revenues by the Airport; - (e) Grants-in-aid, donations and bequests; - (f) Insurance proceeds not deemed to be Revenues in accordance with GAAP; - (g) The proceeds of any condemnation award;
+- (a) Investment income from monies in (i) the Construction Fund, (ii) the Debt Service Fund which constitute capitalized interest, or (iii) the Reserve Fund if and to the extent there is any deficiency therein; - (b) Interest income on, and any profit realized from, the investment of the proceeds of any Special Facility Bonds (as defined in the Trust Indenture); - (c) Special Facility Revenues (as defined in the Trust Indenture) and any income realized from the investment thereof unless designated as Revenues by the Airport; - (d) Any passenger facility or similar charge levied by or on behalf of the Airport unless designated as Revenues by the Airport; - (e) Grants-in-aid, donations and bequests; - (f) Insurance proceeds not deemed to be Revenues in accordance with GAAP; - (g) The proceeds of any condemnation award; - (h) The proceeds of any sale of land, buildings or equipment; - (i) Any money received by or for the account of the Airport from the levy or collection of taxes upon any property of the City and, with respect to the Trust Indenture only; - (j) Any Customer Facility Charge (as defined in the Trust Indenture) or similar charge levied by or on behalf of the Airport against customers unless designated as Revenues by the Airport; and - (k) Any Federal Subsidy Payments (as defined in the Trust Indenture) unless designated as Revenues by the Airport.